 What Poisonous Patterns (Cues) Are We Missing?

 Many of us are lucky.
-Our children are bright, talented and capable.
-With these wonderful traits also come certain tendencies, which will undermine their long term success.
+Our children are bright, talented, and capable.
+With these wonderful traits also come certain tendencies, which will undermine their long-term success.
 These are poison to the growth of self-discipline!
 Here are a few of those patterns we must look for:

 - Little effort put into homework (perhaps because it comes easy)

-- Good results (grades) despite poor effort
+- Good results (grades) despite the poor effort

 - Disdain for school or academics or chores or any responsibility